jingxuanxu04/LAPD_DAQ/README.md

    - Each scope has its own group with metadata
    - Time array stored once per scope (in seconds)
    - External delay and scope configuration information
+   - Supports both normal and sequence mode acquisition

 3. **Shot Data**
    - Numbered shots under each scope group
    - Each shot contains:
-     - Voltage data for each channel
+     - Voltage data for each channel (1D array for normal mode, 2D array for sequence mode)
      - Binary header data for each channel
-     - Channel descriptions
+     - Channel descriptions and data types
      - Acquisition timestamp

 4. **Time Arrays**